Indiana Survey Guide

 Before you request an estimate

-• Location: address, city, county, ZIP, parcel ID, subdivision, lot number, and nearest cross street if access is difficult.
+• Location: ZIP, city, county, parcel ID, subdivision, lot number, and nearest cross street if access is difficult.

 • Reason: fence, dispute, purchase, refinance, addition, grading, flood insurance, permit, rural land, or commercial closing.